Rouses Point–Lacolle 223 Border Crossing: Statement of Eligibility for the National Register of Historic Places

 Rouses Point Border Inspection Station is associated with the life of Louis A. Simon, FAIA, who as Superintendent of the Architect's Office and then as Supervising Architect of the Procurement Division of the United States Treasury Department was responsible for the design of hundreds of government buildings between 1905 and 1939.
 During his long tenure with the government, Simon, trained in architecture at MIT, was instrumental in the image of the government projected by its public buildings, an image derived from classical western architecture, filtered perhaps through the English Georgian style or given a regional gloss, but one which continues to operate in the collective public vision of government.
 Simon was unwavering in his defense of what he considered a "conservative-progressive" approach to design in which he saw "art, beauty, symmetry, harmony and rhythm".
 The debate which his approach stirred in the architectural profession may still be observed in the fact that he is often omitted in architectural reference works.

 The border inspection stations do not individually possess high artistic values, but they do represent a distinguishable entity, that of United States Border Stations, whose components are nonetheless of artistic value.
-This station at Rouses Point is a fine example, and the most elaborate of the border stations, of the Georgian Revival style.
-Its construction is of the highest quality materials and workmanship.
+This station at Rouses Point is an example, and the most elaborate of the border stations, of the Georgian Revival style.
+Its construction is of high quality materials and workmanship.
 It has integrity of setting and feeling associated with its function, and has retained the integrity of its materials.

 There is no evidence that the site has yielded or may be likely to yield information important in prehistory or history.